ian-pge/GS_SLAM_teleoperation/README.md

 ### Docker

 Due to the complexity and numerous dependencies of both systems, this project uses two Docker containers, one for each component, referred to as gsslam_backend and interactive_viewer.
-Use the provided Dockerfiles and build scripts to build the project in another environment.
+Use the provided Dockerfiles and build scripts to build the project in an other environment.

 ### Installation
 1. Clone the repository with all submodules: